zllovesuki/homebridge-c920-pi/README.md

 Refer to the [upstream](https://github.com/KhaosT/homebridge-camera-ffmpeg) for original instructions.
 This plugin is specifically optimized for C920 running on Raspberry Pi 3 Model B, preferably Raspian Stretch Lite.

+## multi stream

+Since in my house we have multiple people, I want the plugin to be able to handle multiple stream requests.
+Thus, we will have `v4l2rtspserver` grab the video feed, and stream it locally.
+Then, whenever users request for a live feed, it will grab from the local stream instead of taking control of the device.

+Follow [this guide](http://c.wensheng.org/2017/05/18/stream-from-raspberrypi/) and compile `v4l2rtspserver`.

 ## ffmpeg

 C920 has H264 compressed stream support, so we could technically decode and re-encode (all HW accelerated).